• Skip to main content

 If you make this recipe and love it, stop back and give it a 5-star rating ⭐️⭐️⭐️⭐️⭐️ and leave a comment.
 THANK YOU!

-Oreo Balls are a no-bake dessert requiring only three ingredients to make!
-This easy dessert is great for the holidays or any time of year!
+3 Ingredient Oreo Balls are an easy no-bake dessert!
+Perfect for the holidays or any time of year.
 Decorate with colored sprinkles to be festive and match the occasion.

 Print Pin Rate